vohoaidanh/ADOF/README.md

   --batch_size 32
 ```

-- You may need to update the test set directory in `test.py` or pass `--dataroot` if supported.
+- You may need to update the test set directory in `test.py`

 - For best results on AIGCDetectBenchmark, set `--no_resize` and `--no_crop` to `True`, and use `--batch_size 1`.

 ---